habi/acinar-analysis-manuscript/manuscript.md

 for assessing the differences, namely a two-sided Mann-Whitney rank test (41).
 This rank test was used to assess the differences between the possible combinations.
 An additional Kruskal-Wallis H-test for independent samples (42) was used to test for sample independence.
-The statistical analysis was performed in the aforementioned notebook by using the statistical functions of the Scientiﬁc Computing Tools for Python (43) or GraphPad Prism 7.01 (GraphPad Software, San Diego, CA, USA).
+The statistical analysis was performed in the aforementioned notebook by using the statistical functions of the Scientific Computing Tools for Python (43) or GraphPad Prism 7.01 (GraphPad Software, San Diego, CA, USA).